Our Mission Statement:

 How we formed:

-Bard College helped to catalyze the creation of the SKWC with a stakeholders meeting in June, 2015.
+Bard College helped to catalyze the creation of the SKWC with a stakeholders meeting in June 2015.
 We brought together community members living in the watershed, members of the conservation advisory councils of the Towns of Red Hook, Rhinebeck, and Milan; Bard College professors, staff and students; local, county, and state officials; representatives of the Hudson River National Estuarine Research Reserve, the Hudson River Estuary Program, and Cornell Cooperative Extension (Dutchess); and several nonprofits, including Riverkeeper, Scenic Hudson, and the Hudson River Watershed Alliance.
-The development of this group and the monitoring program has been supported by the Hudson River Estuary Program, the Hudson River Foundation, and Bard College.

 What we do: